Computer model locks in Packers vs. Bears picks, score prediction

-Bears vs. Packers: How to watch NFL Wild Card Weekend, score prediction, SGP, betting odds, sportsbook promos
+Bears vs. Packers: How to watch NFL Wild Card Weekend, score prediction, betting odds, sportsbook promos, SGP

 How to bet Green Bay Packers vs. Chicago Bears on Saturday during NFL Super Wild Card Weekend